ConesaLab/SQANTI3/README.md

 New features implemented in SQANTI3 not available in previous versions are:
+* Short-reads processing pipeline included.
+Now, providing directly your short-read data (FASTA/FASTQ format), SQANTI3 will:
+    * Map them against the genome to identify SJ and calculate their coverage.
+    * Calculate the "ratio_TSS" value for each isoform of your transcriptome.
+    * If pair-end data is provided, isoform expression will be computed using kallisto.
+* New subcategories for FSM: Reference match, Alternative 3' UTR, Alternative 5' UTR and Alternative 5' and 3' UTRs.
+* IsoAnnotLite bugs fixed.
 * IsoAnnotLite implemented to generate tappAS compatible GFF3 files.
 GFF3 output may incorporate functional annotation labels for model species supported by tappAS.
 * CAGE peak definitions: CAGE peak will only be associated to a transcript when located upstream of the transcription start sites.
 This option requires CAGE peak data.
 * Updated `bite` definition and ISM subcategories `5prime_fragment` and `3prime_fragment`.